For a printable PDF copy of the C.A.P.E. By-Laws, click HERE.

 ARTICLE III: VOTING

 Section 1.
-Any measure requiring a vote shall be submitted to the Executive Board and upon its recommendation, be put before the general membership for a vote
+Any measure requiring a general membership vote shall be submitted to the Executive Board and upon its recommendation, be put before the general membership.

 Section 2.
 Voting shall be restricted to one vote per Regular Voting Member.

 Section 3.
 All general membership and chapter voting shall be documented in official meeting minutes and posted on the